pact-foundation/docs.pact.io/website/docs/provider/recommended_configuration.md

 title: Recommended configuration
 ---

+There are typically two different reasons why a pact verification task will need to be run.

+1. When the provider makes a change
+   * In this situation, a full "regression suite" pact verification needs to be made for all the consumers and all the supported stages (eg. `test`, `production`) to ensure that backwards compatibility is maintained.
+2. When a pact changes
+   * In this situation, only the changed pact needs to be verified.

+## Verification triggered by provider change

 The following examples require support for the "pacts for verification" API in your Pact library which you can read about [here](/pact_broker/advanced_topics/provider_verification_results#pacts-for-verification).